-Trump Fired A 'Faux-Bama', Michael Cohen Alleges In Tell-All Memoir
+Trump Fired A 'Faux-Bama,' Michael Cohen Alleges In Tell-All Memoir

 Long before he came into office, Donald Trump was allegedly so preoccupied with then-President Barack Obama that he hired a look-alike actor — a "faux-Bama" — to castigate and then pretend to fire on video.